rurban/libu8ident/README.md

-If to check for the Allowed [IdentifierStatus](https://www.unicode.org/Public/security/latest/IdentifierStatus.txt) or not.
-A proper parser might does this already, but you cannot really trust parsers to check unicode identifiers; in the decades up to 2020 at least.
-It might get better starting with 2025.
+If to check for the Allowed [IdentifierStatus](https://www.unicode.org/Public/security/latest/IdentifierStatus.txt) or not. `--disable-check-xid` sets `-DDISABLE_CHECK_XID`, `--enable-check-xid` sets `-DENABLE_CHECK_XID`.
+A normal unicode-aware parser might check for the XID property this already, but in 2021 99% of all parsers still do the wrong thing for unicode identifiers, even for this simple static check.
+Not yet talking about allowed scripts, mixed scripts or confusables.

+With the optional `-DDISABLE_CHECK_XID` define, all identifiers need to contain valid codepoints, XID_Start/Continue characters, and accept only Allowed Identifier codepoints.
+This can then use a shorter script list to check against, skipping all the undefined holes or non-identifier characters.

+With the optional `-DENABLE_CHECK_XID` define, this library ensures that all identifiers accept only Allowed Identifier codepoints.
+It can use the same optimizations as `-DDISABLE_CHECK_XID`, it just adds the mandatory is_allowed check at run-time.

 When you know beforehand which normalization or profile you will need, and your parsers knows about allowed identifier codepoints, define